 Temperature coefficient shown on the panel datasheet of a Trina panel.

 Shade is more detrimental than people think.
 Shading on one panel will impact the others on the string, as it creates a bottleneck.
-This bottleneck effect is something that micro inverters or optimisers can negate, but the one panel being shaded will still have a reduced output.
+This bottleneck effect is something that optimisers can negate, but the one panel being shaded will still have a reduced output.
 This is not the only issue with a shaded panel.

 This image from a SolarEdge technical paper (available below) shows cells on a standard panel and the position of the bypass diodes.

 Shading can be classed into two categories, hard and soft.
 The shading caused by a cloud is unavoidable, and what we call a soft shadow.
 Soft shadows are caused from objects far away and usually impact all of the panels.
 They are not going to reduce the lifespan of the panel, but hard shadows can.

 Hard shadows are from objects close by, like flues, chimneys, trees or buildings.
 Even when this type of shading impacts one cell on a standard panel, it's usually enough to activate a bypass diode.
 If you have hard shadows, consider some preventative measures like relocating the panel or moving the shading.
 Installing optimisers will also reduce how often a bypass diode operates when a panel is shaded.

 You may find that you get hard shadows only through the winter months, this is OK.
 In terms of your overall production, winter output is low anyway, so impact of the shading from a yearly perspective is usually small.
 While optimisers would be better, the bypass diodes can help if they're only being used for a few months of the year.